 Professor Henry Buller

-Professor of Geography
+Professor of (more-than) Human Geography

-Henry Buller works principally in the area of non-human geographies, notably animal geographies.
-He is involved in a number of national and international research projects and professional activities that seek to bring a critical social science understanding to the issue of farm and working animal welfare in contemporary production systems and food supply chains.
-He is also working on issues of wild species re-introduction and upon the conceptual and methodological approaches to social science framings and understandings of human/animal interactions.
+Henry Buller worked principally in the area of non-human geographies, notably animal geographies.
+He was involved in a number of national and international research projects and professional activities that sought to bring a critical social science understanding to the issue of farm and working animal welfare in contemporary production systems and food supply chains.
+He also worked on issues of wild species re-introduction and upon the conceptual and methodological approaches to social science framings and understandings of human/animal interactions.

 Henry Buller came to Exeter in 2003.
 Having worked at Oxford Polytechnic in the 1980s, then at the CNRS Groupe de Recherches Sociologiques at the University of Paris 10 at Nanterre, Henry was, Maitre de conférences at the Department of Geography, University of Paris VII from 1990 to 2001, during which time he was also Director of the DESS ‘Espace et Milieux’ at that University.
 He was Professor of Rural Studies at the Countryside and Community Research Unit of the University of Gloucestershire (2001-2003).

 He was a fellow of the Royal Geographical Society and member of the Life Geographies research group